porterbmoody/datascienceisawsome/docs/intro.md

 ### Package Management (pip)

-You can install a standard set of data science python packages using [pip](https://pip.pypa.io/en/stable/user_guide/).
+You can install a standard set of data science python packages using [pip](https://pip.pypa.io/en/stable/user_guide/) using your OS command line tools (Mac `Terminal`, Windos - `Command Prompt`).
 However, there are some complications using pip on computers with multiple versions of Python.

 * **pip**: If your path environment is correct, then a standard `pip install [package]` will work.
 This is how most packages direct users to install Python packages.
 * **pip3**: If your OS has Python 2 and Python 3 installed, you may need to use `pip3 install [package]`.